 Take a look at a short script for guiding a key exercise in Compassion Focused Therapy (CFT), often known as Compassionate Memory.
 This exercise is commonly used in CFT to help people build their compassionate mind

-You can also access this as a PDF download here
+You can also access the compassionate memory script as a PDF download here

 Sit in an upright, comfortable but confident position.
 Engage in your soothing rhythm breathing, allowing your breathing to slow a little.
 Gently rest your attention in the flow of breathing in, and breathing out.
 Stay with this for 60 seconds, or so.
 Allow your face to relax, and gently bring a warm or friendly expression to your face.